 On June 21, 2017, SEJPA issued \$22,115,000 of 2017 Revenue Bonds (Clean Water Projects) (the "Bonds") that were funded on July 6, 2017.
 The Bonds were issued for the purpose of funding facilities and improvements as part of SEJPA's capital improvement plan.
 SEJPA entered into Series 2017 Loan Agreements with the City of Encinitas and the City of Solana Beach (together the "Cities") to assist in the financing of the Cities' respective shares of the Bond.
 Each Series 2017 Loan Agreement is an absolute and unconditional obligation of the City of Encinitas and the City of Solana Beach, respectively, to make payments from and secured by a pledge of system revenues and other funds of each respective City lawfully available therefore and does not constitute an obligation of the other City.
-Each of the Cities has agreed to pay its respective loan installments from its system comprised of gross revenues derived from its respective wastewater collection and disposal system (including SEJPA's treatment of wastewater collected by its system) after the deduction of operation and maintenance expenses, in an amount sufficient to pay the annual principal and interest due under its respective Series 2017 Loan Agreement regarding the collection of its System Revenues, and SEJPA has made certain covenants with respect to the operation and maintenance of its facilities.
+Each of the Cities has agreed to pay its respective loan installments from its system comprised of gross revenues derived from its respective wastewater collection and disposal system (including SEJPA's treatment of wastewater collected by its system) after the deduction of operation and maintenance expenses, in an amount sufficient to pay the annual principal and interest due under its respective Series 2017 Loan Agreement.
+In addition, each City has made covenants under its respective Series 2017 Loan Agreement regarding the collection of its System Revenues, and SEJPA has made certain covenants with respect to the operation and maintenance of its facilities.

 The 2017 Revenue Bonds are payable in annual principal installments from \$435,000 to \$1,285,000 beginning March 1, 2020 through March 1, 2047.
 Interest payments are due semi-annually on September 1 and March 1 beginning September 1, 2017.
 Interest rates on the on the revenue bonds range from 3% to 5%.
-The revenue bonds outstanding totaled \$20,770,000 and accrued interest totaled \$287,475 at June 30, 2022, respectively.
+The revenue bonds outstanding totaled \$20,295,000 and accrued interest totaled \$282,725 at June 30, 2023, respectively.
 The 2017 revenue bonds are special obligations of SEJPA, secured by a first lien on the pledge of all of the revenues.